ABBOT SOUND

 the usual sort of record company which pays artists to make

-hardly surprising, if they were all as self-effacing as the two EPs
+others - which is hardly surprising, if they were all as self-effacing as the

-mentioned - but Terry John (Mick's son) writes that some well-known names
+two EPs pictured - but Terry John (Mick's son) writes that some well-known names

 recorded at the studios, including Roger Whittaker, Freddie Starr and Paper